 We loved having our chickens when we were at the farm.
 In the season of life we are in now with our young people closer to leaving and having their own families, no dog to guard them, and having moved recently, we are not there.
 But I would be surprised if our young people didn’t keep their own chickens someday.
-The eggs they lay are just so good for you and the work ethic built is so good for children!
+The eggs they lay are just so good for you and the work ethic built in is so good for younger children!

 Here are a few of my favorites (some portable and some not):